-FOMO trading happens when an investor lets their fear of missing out drive their investing decisions—to the exclusion of other insights and instincts.
+FOMO trading happens when an investor allows their fear of missing out to drive their investing decisions — to the exclusion of other insights and instincts.
 This can trigger errors, creating problems in an otherwise well-managed investment portfolio.

-For example, an impatient trader may rush to buy a hot stock even if it doesn’t fit into their portfolio strategy, or if the stock risks could jeopardize the portfolio’s stability.
+For example, an impatient trader may rush to buy a hot stock even if it doesn’t fit into their investment strategy, or if the stock risks could jeopardize the portfolio’s stability.

 Understanding Behavioral Finance

 Sociologists use the term “behavioral finance” to describe the overall need to abandon rational thought and follow a herd to mitigate any FOMO anxieties.
 With behavioral finance, emotional and sociological influences replace scrutiny and logical thinking, which can significantly alter investment outcomes.